LBJ-Wade/OCoCNANS/README.md

 OCoCNANS
 ========

-OCoCNANS (Outer Crust of Cold NonAccreting Neutron Stars) is a Python module that can be used to evaluate the ground state of matter in the outer crust of cold isolated neutron stars for a given a nuclear mass table.
+OCoCNANS (Outer Crust of Cold NonAccreting Neutron Stars) is a simple Python module for evaluating the ground state of matter in the outer crust of cold isolated neutron stars given a nuclear mass table.

 Requirements
 ------------